Transfer news: Marek Hamsik brings record-breaking spell at Napoli to close as €20m China transfer is completed | Goal.com

 Marek Hamsik has brought a record-breaking spell at Napoli to a close after completing a switch to Chinese side Dalian Yifang.

-Napoli chairman Aurelio De Laurentiis confirmed the move on his official Twitter account.
+Napoli chairman Aurelio De Laurentiis confirmed the attacking midfielder's move on his official Twitter account.

 He said: “The deal with Dalian has been reached.
 I wish Marek to be happy in China.